 Complete and file a separate PA-40 Schedule C or PA-40 Schedule F for each business or farm that the estate or trust operates.
-If not filing a separate PA business schedule, submit the PA-40 Schedule C-F Reconciliation.
-This schedule starts with the federal amounts and allows the adjustments necessary to determine PA taxable income or loss.

-If the estate or trust is a member of an LLC, Partnership, and/or PA S corporation, submit a copy of the Federal 1065 or 1120S Schedule K-1 if a PA-20S/PA-65 Schedule RK-1 is not supplied.
+If the estate or trust is a member of an LLC, partnership, and/or PA S corporation, submit a copy of the Federal 1065 or 1120S Schedule K-1 if a PA-20S/PA-65 Schedule RK-1 is not supplied.
 If the estate or trust is a partner or member and receives only a Federal 1065 Schedule K-1, you must adjust and classify the income and losses according to PA rules.
 See the PA PIT Guide, Chapter 16, Pass Through Entities, for additional information on the adjustments required and the proper classification of income.
 If the estate or trust is a shareholder in a PA S corporation, the PA S corporation must provide the PA-20S/PA-65 Schedule RK-1 or NRK-1.
 Federal 1120S Schedules K-1 are not acceptable substitutes in these instances.